-Throughout the year, the program is enhanced by performers and specialists coming into the Kindergarten to involve the children in something special such as a puppet show, a drama workshop, or a science lesson.
-On other occasions, we will take the children by bus to venues outside Kindergarten.
+Throughout the year, the Program is enhanced by performers and specialists coming into the Kindergarten to involve the children in something special such as a puppet show, a drama workshop, or a science lesson.
+On other occasions, we will transport the children by bus to venues outside Kindergarten.
 On both occasions, we welcome parents and carers.
 You will be asked to sign permission slips for all excursions and will be notified in advance of the details.
+A risk assessment is prepared in advance of all excursions and is available for you to view at any time.